kstange/MasqueBlizzBars/README.md

 ## Classic Support

 Bars that exist in Classic versions available in the US are fully supported.
-Unsupported bars will not appear in Masque's Skin Settings.
+Bars not available in Classic will not appear in Masque's Skin Settings.

 I don't play Classic so testing is somewhat limited.
 I also haven't been able to validate compatibility with Titan Reforged servers in China.